About

 Since 2021, I work as a senior software engineer for Remote where I build internal payroll software focused on process efficiency and process automation.
 Before that, I worked for Studitemps where I also built payroll software focused on student temping.
 I (try to) work according to Domain-driven Design and Test-driven Development principles, write 99% of my code in Elixir, build frontends preferably with Phoenix LiveView, and attempt to apply my Psychology knowledge in the IT context.

 In the past, I hosted the Explain Blockchain podcast, became a ConsenSys certified Solidity Developer, won the Blockchain Hackathon Groningen in 2017 with the team from Forus, came in second in 2018, and wrote my master thesis about Blockchain in Education.
-I worked in South Africa as a high school teacher, traveled the east-coast of Africa on a motorcycle, and spoke at international conferences about topics like Design Patterns in Python and Event Storming in Elixir.
+I worked in South Africa as a high school teacher, traveled the east coast of Africa on a motorcycle, and spoke at international conferences about topics like Design Patterns in Python and Event Storming in Elixir.